-The Western Australian Academy of Performing Arts (WAAPA), is relocating to a new, state-of-the-art campus in the heart of Perth's CBD, called ECU City, which is scheduled to open in semester one of 2026.
-This move is part of a broader transformation of the university with the new campus integrating with the Perth Busport and other city infrastructure.
+The Western Australian Academy of Performing Arts (WAAPA), is relocating to a new, state-of-the-art campus in the heart of Perth's CBD, called ECU City.
+This campus is scheduled to open in semester one of 2026 as the centrepiece of the Perth City Deal, a collaboration between the Australian Government, Western Australian Government and ECU, to deliver a world-class university to the heart of Perth.

-The new campus will house WAAPA alongside other ECU schools like Business and Law, and Creative Humanities.
+The new campus will house WAAPA alongside other ECU schools like Business and Law, Kurongkurl Katitjin, ECU's Centre for Indigenous Australian Education and Research, and Creative Humanities programs from the School of Arts and Humanities, including visual arts, design, communications, broadcasting, and the WA Screen and Media Academy.
 It will feature eight public performance and rehearsal spaces, including a recital hall, playhouse theatre, and dance theatre, among others.
 The campus aims to provide world-class performance facilities for students and the community, fostering a vibrant hub of education, research, creativity, and technology innovation.

 Key highlights of the new WAAPA at ECU City include: